Are you conscious of how active you are? Trying to get fit, and stay in shape once you’ve managed it?

 The heart rate monitor on the Vivomove HR is also excellent, as it does 24/7 tracking, focuses on HRV, and tells you your resting heart rate too.
 Vivomove HR also tracks runs, strength training sessions, 50 meter swim resistance, and 14 days battery life.

 The Best Fitness Tracker With Heart Rate Monitoring?

 These are some of the best fitness trackers with heart rate monitoring available.
 However, our favorite is the Fitbit Charge 3, an invaluable tool to help you keep in shape.

 We love that it monitors your heart rate 24/7, even while you swim, up to 50 meters.

 Plus, it comes an SpO2 blood oxygen sensor, which helps you find out if you have irregularities like sleep apnea.
 Plus, the Charge 3 is comfortable to wear and lasts around a week on a single charge.

-With a fitness tracker in mind, you should check out our recommendations on free iPhone fitness apps to help you get on track to a healthier lifestyle.
+With a fitness tracker in mind, you should check out our recommendations on free iPhone fitness apps and these weight loss apps to maintain your shape and help you get on track to a healthier lifestyle.
 Or for something a little different, have a look at some smart rings.